-As a result of mediating a will or estate, participants can not only make decisions about the future but will be given the opportunity to transform feelings of bitterness and start, if they choose to, the process of repairing that relationship.
+- As a result of mediating a Will or Estate, participants can not only make decisions about the future but will be given the opportunity to transform feelings of bitterness and, if they choose to, start the process of repairing that relationship.

 Whether you have concerns about a Will Estate, or are aware of a dispute, CRS staff can discuss the details and help you decide whether mediation is your best option.

 Cost will depend on the type of resolution service required: in most cases a quote will be issued.